avojak/replay/CONTRIBUTING.md

 # Contributing

-Thank you for thinking about contributing to WhaleWatcher!
+Thank you for thinking about contributing to Replay!
 If you're unsure about anything, know that you are always welcome to submit an issue or pull request on any topic.

 ## Code of Conduct